nanleij/ClusteredLowRankSolver.jl/README.md

 Press `backspace` to go back to the REPL from the package environment.

 ## Usage
 After installing, use the package with `using ClusteredLowRankSolver`.
-See the [manual]() for instructions on using the interface.
-[Below](#Examples) we show how to model a small polynomial optimization problem.
+See the [documentation](https://nanleij.github.io/ClusteredLowRankSolver.jl/stable) for instructions on using the interface.
+Below we show how to model a small polynomial optimization problem.

 To use `n` threads, start Julia with the option `-t n`.
 On Windows using multiple threads may lead to crashes or wrong answers when using free variables.